 Provision for such pupils will be made after consultation between relevant staff and the Head of Inclusion.
 The pupil should feel comfortable with any resulting provision; it should be sustainable and take account of the pupil's emotional and intellectual development.

-Possible individualised support might include mentoring, small group withdrawal and/or partial acceleration.
+Possible individualised support might include mentoring, small group withdrawal and/or partial acceleration, and such pupils may benefit from an IEP.

 8. Optimum Learning Environment